frconor-ebook/meditations/_posts/2025-05-07-the-faith-of-abraham.md

 God must have been very happy with that sacrifice.
 Abraham wasn\'t angry with all that God had put him through.
 He was grateful.
 He saw how the plans of God yield their abundant fruit.

-"Abraham called this place 'Yahweh provides', and hence the saying today: 'on the mountain, Yahweh provides'" (Gen. 22:14).
+"Abraham called this place 'Yahweh provides', and hence the saying today: 'On the mountain, Yahweh provides'" (Gen. 22:14).

 But it\'s not over yet.
 "The angel of Yahweh called Abraham a second time from heaven."
 He calls him again, speaks to him in all sorts of beautiful ways.

-"He says, 'I swear by my own self, Yahweh declares, that because you have done this, because you have not refused me your own beloved son...'"
+"He says, 'I swear by my own self,' Yahweh declares, 'that because you have done this, because you have not refused me your own beloved son...'"
 (Gen. 22:15-16).

 God begins to talk in a very solemn manner.
 There aren\'t any other places in Scripture where God speaks like this, with such seriousness, profound joy.
-'I swear by own myself.'
+"I swear by own myself."
 Wow, pretty strong stuff.

-'Yahweh declares, because you have done this,' then he emphasizes the point by repeating it: 'because you have not refused me your own beloved son.'
+"Yahweh declares, 'Because you have done this,'" then he emphasizes the point by repeating it: "'because you have not refused me your own beloved son" (Gen. 3:16).

 There is nobody that appreciates the sacrifice as much as God does.
 It makes him so happy, so fulfilled, so joyful, so peaceful, that somebody has loved God and respected Him so much as to fulfill His commands in such a generous way.